Credit card consolidation programs can help you escape the grip that high credit card debt can have on a person’s financial well-being.

 - 1. all of your debt is paid “in full” right from the get-go, so there’s no adverse effect on your credit score besides the initial credit inquiry, which appears

 - 3. one single monthly payment because you are only paying back a single loan

 - 4. lower interest rate (depending on loan rate and if other fees are charged)

 - 5. get out of debt faster

-Disclosure: There are lots of ripoff debt consolidation companies in the nation, that overcharge consumers in fees and interest.
+Disclosure: Many ripoff debt consolidation companies in the nation overcharge consumers in fees and interest.
 Carefully read the debt consolidation loan agreement and carefully examine all rates, fees, and interest included.

 Disadvantages of Using a Loan to Consolidate Credit Cards

 - Pay all of your debt, plus interest (depending on loan rate) and additional loan fees.